kyledbusiness/iam-lifecycle-automation-lab/walkthrough.md

 - How groups are used to manage access
 - How role assignments are scoped to different resources
 - How to use KQL in Sentinel to investigate what users are doing

-I'd like to give a thank you to Josh Madakor and the Cyber Range team for putting the Cyber Range together and making this a strong learning experience.